bp4924/BP-SQL-Employee-Tracker/README.md

       Clone this repository to a new directory.
       Run 'npm i' to install the needed dependencies.

+      Set your MySql password:
+            Open index.js to line 9,
+            Enter your password between the quotes,
+            Save the file.

 ## Usage

       Initialize the databases by typing "npm run restore-data".
 Then type "npm start".